jayrajput/pySearchSelect/README.md

 Simple Usage:

-This command will open full screen Curses-based terminal session.
-And then depending on the user selection, the user selection will be written to the file specified in -f argument of the command.

 pss.py -f ~/.result -l line1 line2 line3

 Advanced Usage:

 pss.py is useful when you create wrappers over it.
-I was using it to interactively select my clearcase views using the myviews function given below in my .bashrc
+I am using it to interactively select my clearcase views using the myviews function given below in my .bashrc